On Continuity of Robust and Accurate Classifiers: Introduction

-A summary of our contributions are: \begin{itemize} \item We introduce weakly-harmonic learning rules that use the Dirichlet energy of the hypothesis as a reguralizer.
+In summary, our contributions are: \begin{itemize} \item We present two canonical smoothing strategies for collections of continuous hypotheses that cover some domain and describe the conditions for feasibility of these strategies in special domains.
+We then describe how their infeasibility contributes to existence of adversarial regions in continuous classifiers found by risk minimizing learning rules. \item We introduce weakly-harmonic learning rules that use the Dirichlet energy of the hypothesis as a reguralizer.
 By doing so, we are able to apply the methods of variational calculus and turn the learning problem into a partial differential equation.
-We will use this construct as a model to study the effects of regularization of the norm of the gradient of the hypothesis. \item We further introduce the space of weakly-harmonic hypotheses as an abstraction for a solution to a weakly-harmonic learning problem, and provide a convenient representation for these hypotheses. \item By extending the domain of weakly-harmonic hypotheses into the complex space, we present discontinuities in the optimal hypothesis as an explanation for the existence of adversarial regions in the domain of analytic hypothesis.
-We introduce the space of holomorphic hypotheses and propose a systematic approach for determining the discontinuity of an optimal classifier. \item We propose a convolutional architecture for constructing weakly-harmonic and holomorphic classifiers and empirically show that there is a fundamental limit on the performance of continuous hypotheses in common image classification tasks. \end{itemize}
+We will use this model to study the effects of regularization of the norm of the gradient of the hypothesis.
+We further introduce the space of weakly-harmonic hypotheses as an abstraction for a solution to a weakly-harmonic learning problem, and provide a convenient representation for these hypotheses. \item By extending the domain of weakly-harmonic hypotheses to complex variables, we present discontinuities in the optimal hypothesis as an explanation for the existence of adversarial regions in the domain of analytic hypothesis.
+We introduce the space of holomorphic hypotheses and propose a systematic approach for determining the discontinuity of an optimal classifier. \end{itemize}

 We can summarize the significance of our contributions in two parts.
 First, our results suggests that a robust and accurate hypothesis is a collection of hypotheses that are specialized for different regions of the domain.
 We further lay a theoretical basis for constructing such hypotheses.
 Second, by relating the adversarial regions to established concepts in analysis of holomorphic functions, we open a path to a rigorous analysis of the adversarial examples phenomenon that can freely move between the study of the geometrical and the algebraic properties of the hypothesis.